Monotonicity of $Q^3$ spectral element method for discrete Laplacian: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:2}, we briefly review the conventional monotone high order finite difference schemes.
-In Section \ref{sec:3}, we review the fourth order $P^2$ and $Q^2$ variational finite difference schemes.
-In Section \ref{sec-lorenz}, we review the Lorenz's condition for proving monotonicity and propose a relaxed version of Lorenz's condition.
-In Section \ref{sec:4}, we discuss the monotonicity of $Q^2$ variational finite difference scheme on a quasi-uniform mesh.
-In Section \ref{sec-q3}, we prove the monotonicity of $Q^3$ variational finite difference scheme on a uniform mesh.
-Accuracy tests of these schemes are given in Section \ref{sec:5}.
+In Section \ref{sec:3}, we review the monotone $P^2$ and $Q^2$ finite element methods in their equivalent finite difference forms, which are fourth order accurate in an {\it a priori} error estimate of function values at finite difference grid points for a smooth solution.
+In Section \ref{sec-lorenz}, we review the Lorenz's condition for proving monotonicity.
+In Section \ref{sec-q3}, we prove the monotonicity of $Q^3$ spectral element scheme on a uniform mesh.
+Some numerical tests of these schemes are given in Section \ref{sec:5}.
 Section \ref{sec:6} are concluding remarks.